|

 - WARNER:

-English surname transferred to forename use, itself from the German name Werner,
+English surname transferred to forename use, derived from the German

 - WARREN: English

-surname transferred to forename use, itself of Norman origin derived from a
+surname of Norman French origin, transferred to forename use, from a

 place called La Varenne, meaning "game-park."